ncatlab/nlab-content/pages/16829.md

 In enumerative [[combinatorics]], a "bijective proof" refers to a basic method of counting the number of structures of a certain type supported on a finite set of underlying points, by analyzing structure in two different ways.
 It is really a special case of "[[categorification]]": an identity $a = b$ where $a$ and $b$ are [[natural number]] expressions is proved by taking underlying cardinalities of a [[bijection]] $A \cong B$ between sets of structures, hence the name.
 (If taking cardinalities is an example of "decategorifying", then going the other way from $a = b$ to $A \cong B$ would be "categorifying" or promoting an equation to an isomorphism.)

 In some sense this is what the theory of [[species]] is all about: formalizing the operations adhering to bijective proofs.
-Often bijective proofs give an impression of elegance or enlightenment: rather than prove natural number or polynomial identities through acts of symbolic manipulation, one *sees* the identity by drawing pictures of what the two sides of the identity are counting.
+Often bijective proofs give an impression of elegance or enlightenment: rather than prove natural number or polynomial identities through acts of symbolic manipulation, one *sees* the identity by drawing pictures of structures that the two sides of the identity are counting.

 ## Examples